Svedrin/microfw/README.md

                                                                docker-proxy
 ```

+If Docker is not present on a system, all docker-related chains are skipped and MicroFW plugs directly into `FORWARD`.

 ## Egress path

 Outgoing packets are only routed through the `MWFPOSTROUTING` chain if they match an `accept+nat` rule, in which case they